 What is an equity injection, and why do I need proof of it for an SBA 7(a) loan application?

 An equity injection is an investment of your own funds into your business.
 The equity injection basically functions as a down payment for the loan and demonstrates that you have some “skin in the game” motivating you.

 The amount of your required equity injection depends on your project’s total cost.
 The purchase of the commercial real estate, purchase of a business, equipment purchases/leases, working capital uses, or other costs associated with the total project cost all contribute to your equity injection.
 Lenders are required to verify all your equity in the project prior to funding your loan using documents like bank statements, invoices, and receipts to verify the source and the use of the funds.
 You can prepare for this part of the application by making sure you have collected your most recent bank statements, and the invoices and receipts for major purchases you’ve made for your business.

-Why do I have to provide information on my other businesses during the SBA loan application process?
+Why do I have to provide information on my other businesses during the SBA 7(a) loan application process?

 If you are associated with multiple businesses, the SBA requires that your lender review these businesses to ensure the applicant business, and its affiliates, meet the SBA’s size standards of a “Small Business”.
 This paints a better overall picture of who you are as a business owner and your history as an entrepreneur.
 It helps the bank evaluate your SBA loan application to make sure you’re a good fit for their program.

 A credit memo is a document the lender puts together during the application process that details your business and why you need an SBA loan.
 This document will ultimately be used to determine whether you will be approved for your loan.
 The credit memo covers everything from financial projections for your business, to credit history, to relevant expertise of your team that would contribute to your company’s success.
 The more information you can provide in your application to detail these items, the quicker the loan underwriting process can be.